1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 *A LMS15 controller.*

-The operational unit usually is a variant of the Siemens AVS37.294 (so called "ISR Plus" whithin Broetje).
+The operating unit usually is a variant of the Siemens AVS37.294 (so called "ISR Plus" whithin Broetje).

 ---